-- In these cases, clinicians should use their judgment to determine appropriateness of administering this test. - Patients with hand impairments may require assistance with recording their responses to the ABC.
+In these cases, clinicians should use their judgment to determine appropriateness of administering this test.

-- Sixty-eight percent of consumers surveyed reported that balance was a common reason for seeking a PT referral. - Clinicians should consider the degree to which improvements in balance are achievable and important to their individual patients when determining whether to administer the ABC.
+- Patients with hand impairments may require assistance with recording their responses to the ABC.
+Role of Patient Preferences: - Sixty-eight percent of consumers surveyed reported that balance was a common reason for seeking a PT referral. - Clinicians should consider the degree to which improvements in balance are achievable and important to their individual patients when determining whether to administer the ABC.